 this guy is important lol, and not just because he's "the hero" of the original show. but we'll get to him

-Not as important as her.
+But he's not as important as her.
 This footage is from the end of TP season 2, back in 1991.
 One of the coolest things about Twin Peaks is that it started out neat, became a big mess, and David came back and made the last episode an extremely strange and resonant piece of television, including this assertion by the Dead Girl Who Lives, Laura Palmer, that she would see Agent Cooper (and us) 25 years later.

 AND THEN THEY FUCKEN DID IT THAT'S SO COOL